Allotments and Environment

 The report conclusions on allotment benefits states: ‘The case for maintaining, promoting and protecting allotments is a strong one, on public health and environmental grounds as well as a means of enhancing community cohesion.
 Any policy decision on the future of allotments must have full regard to the very considerable benefits they bring to the individual and the wider community'.

 When coupled with the century plus of history, the use of this jewel within the island community is more than evident.
 It has served as a basket and garden for the Islanders over the last 100 years.

 Many Islanders who worked the land have had their ashes spread onto their plots and there is a memorial noting the names of plot holders who served in the war.
 The site of the lower plots was the church gardens up until the Second World War and was secured through the efforts of our past MP Dr Ian Mikardo and Lord Simon.
 The Upper Allotments were the first project to be granted under the LDDC when the PLA sold the Mudchute to LBTH.

 There are many records showing the relationship between the borough and the allotments and

 include early photos from 1908 of a visit by the Mayor and dignitaries from Popular to the site.
 In the LBTH there is a record book of the Borough management of the allotments between 1945 and 1965 which details every meeting, attendees, plot allocations, finances and much more.
-Even the current Mayor, John Biggs has worked on the Lower Allotments and is familiar with the land.
+Even the former Mayor, John Biggs has worked on the Lower Allotments and is familiar with the land.